Let us begin with a number that should stop every conversation in America. Yet it provokes only silence, deflection, or rehearsed outrage.

 - Twice as likely to drop out of high school

-- More likely to become teen parents — perpetuating the cycle
+- More likely to become teen parents — repeating the cycle

 The Brookings Institution found that 97% of young adults who followed three steps — finish high school, get a full-time job, marry before having children — avoided poverty.
 Only 3% who followed none of them did (Haskins & Sawhill, Creating an Opportunity Society, Brookings Institution Press, 2009).

-For Black Americans specifically, those who completed the success sequence had a poverty rate of approximately 8% — comparable to the national average.
+For Black Americans specifically, those who completed the success sequence had a poverty rate of roughly 8% — close to the national average.

 The sequence is not a moral judgment.
 It is a statistical observation about what works.

-The connection between fatherlessness and incarceration is the most devastating data point of all.
-Approximately 70% of juveniles in state reform institutions come from fatherless homes (DOJ, Office of Juvenile Justice and Delinquency Prevention, 2016).
-Children raised without fathers account for a disproportionate share of youth suicides, runaways, and behavioral disorders.
+The link between fatherlessness and incarceration is the most devastating data point of all.
+Roughly 70% of juveniles in state reform institutions come from fatherless homes (DOJ, Office of Juvenile Justice and Delinquency Prevention, 2016).
+Children raised without fathers account for an outsized share of youth suicides, runaways, and behavioral disorders.

 These are not correlations that can be waved away.
-They have been replicated across studies, across decades, across countries.
+They have been repeated across studies, across decades, across countries.

 The Structural Argument and Its Limits

 Here is where the conversation becomes uncomfortable.
-The structural explanations are real — but they are also insufficient.
-Holding both truths simultaneously is the challenge most people refuse.
+The structural explanations are real — but they are also not enough on their own.
+Holding both truths at the same time is the challenge most people refuse.

 Mass incarceration is real.
-Between 1980 and 2015, the number of incarcerated Americans increased fivefold, and the burden fell disproportionately on Black men.
+Between 1980 and 2015, the number of incarcerated Americans increased fivefold.
+The burden fell hardest on Black men.
 The War on Drugs imposed harsher sentences for crack cocaine than for powder cocaine, removing hundreds of thousands of men from their families for nonviolent offenses (Alexander, The New Jim Crow, The New Press, 2010).

 Employment discrimination is real.
-Audit studies consistently show that Black men with identical resumes receive fewer callbacks than white men — and that a white man with a felony record is more likely to receive a callback than a Black man without one (Pager, Marked, University of Chicago Press, 2007).
+Audit studies consistently show that Black men with identical resumes receive fewer callbacks than white men.
+A white man with a felony record is more likely to receive a callback than a Black man without one (Pager, Marked, University of Chicago Press, 2007).

 Deindustrialization is real.
-The destruction of manufacturing jobs in cities like Detroit, Gary, and Cleveland eliminated the economic base that had supported working-class Black families.
+The destruction of manufacturing jobs in cities like Detroit, Gary, and Cleveland wiped out the economic base that had supported working-class Black families.

 All of these factors are documented.
-All of them contributed to the crisis.
+All of them fed the crisis.

-And here is the fact that the structural explanation cannot accommodate: the Black marriage rate was higher during Jim Crow than it is today.
+And here is the fact that the structural explanation cannot handle — the Black marriage rate was higher during Jim Crow than it is today.

 In 1950 — when Black men could be lynched for looking at a white woman, when they were legally excluded from entire job categories, when the full apparatus of American apartheid operated at peak efficiency — 64% of Black adults were married.
 By 2020, that number had fallen to 30% (U.S. Census Bureau, Historical Marital Status Tables, 1950–2020).

 If structural oppression caused family breakdown, the family should have been weakest when oppression was strongest.
-The data shows the precise opposite.
+The data shows the exact opposite.

 The Strongest Counterargument — and Why the Data Defeats It